MARITIMES MAVEN

 Whale Watching

 Even the marine life is friendly here.
-Playful porpoises jumped in the waves right next to our zodiac boat, seals swam nearby, and humpbacks & minke whales seemed to come to us.
+Playful porpoises jumped in the waves right next to our zodiac boat, seals swam nearby, and humpbacks and minke whales seemed to come to us.
 When back at the North Head Fishermans Wharf, I asked Captain Matt, owner of Lambert Family Adventures, if this ever gets old for him and how this 2-hour whale watching expedition compared to most.
-He grinned & replied, “This was a good day!”
+He grinned and replied, “This was a good day!”
 Indeed it was Matt!
 Check out my video reels on my Maritimes Maven Instagram account to see amazing live footage.
 Tours occur several times a day from the beginning of July to the end of September.
 Go with Matt, or with one of the other whale watching companies.
 Just go.
 It is so much fun!

 A Haven for Whales, Porpoises, Seals, and Seabirds